UCSB-AMPLab/telar-docs/docs/4-iiif-integration.md

 ### How It Works

-When you provide an `iiif_manifest` URL, Telar automatically attempts to extract:
+When you provide a `source_url` with an IIIF manifest, Telar automatically attempts to extract:

 - **title** - Object title
 - **description** - Detailed description